w33ladalah/menstrual-tracking-api/README.md

 Coming soon

 ### Database Migrations

+The application uses Alembic for database migrations, which is configured to read settings from the `.env` file.

 To create a new migration after changing models:
 ```bash
 alembic revision --autogenerate -m "Description of changes"
 alembic upgrade head
 ```

+#### How Environment Variables Work with Alembic
+- Environment variables are loaded from the `.env` file using Pydantic Settings
+- Alembic's `env.py` script imports the settings and dynamically configures the database URL
+- This ensures consistency between your application and migration settings

 ## License
 Coming soon